rauner/blog/content/post/assistant/index.md

 ---
-title: Crafting a Multilingual, Item and Content Aware Assistant with Rust and ChatGPT
+title: with Rust and ChatGPT
-description: buycycle's innovative approach to enhancing customer experience with a Rust-built assistant integrated with ChatGPT.
+description: buycycle's innovative approach to enhancing customer experience with a Rust-built assistant powered by ChatGPT.
 slug: buycycle-assistant
-date: 2024-03-12T21:10:00+07:00
+date: 2024-03-21T00:00:00+07:00
 image: cover.jpg
 categories:
     - LLM